LightBurdenOfficial/SperoCoin/doc/rpc/rst/getbalance.rst

      - Description
    * - amount
      - numeric
-     - The total amount in ONION received for this account.
+     - The total amount in SPERO received for this account.

 Examples
 ~~~~~~~~